"I Just Don't Look Good in Hats"

 Don’t know what your face shape is?
 Pull your hair back and look straight into the mirror.
 It’s often quite clear then.
 I’ve heard of a trick of tracing the outline of your face onto the mirror with a lipstick so you can clearly see the shape in your outline.
 I’ve never tried it, but it sounds kind of fun.

-Oval shaped faces can pretty much wear anything and look good.
+Oval shaped faces can pretty much wear any hat style and look good.
 You know that friend who looks good in every hat?
 Probably has an oval face.
 Heart shaped faces can look good in most styles, too, but if your forehead is wide, a sloping brim will be better than a straight across brim.
 For any other shape, you want to balance your face with the opposite shape in your hat.
 Have a long face?
 A tall crown is probably not the best option; go for something lower.
 Round face - look for straight edges on a hat; square shaped face, go for curves and asymmetry.
 Actually, asymmetry is pretty universally flattering, so if all else fails, cock your hat and see what you think.

 But remember, sometimes it’s ok to break the rules.
 Go ahead and try on that hat that grabbed your attention.
 It might be fantastic.
 But if it doesn’t work for you, don’t be discouraged, just try a different shape.
 You'll find the right hat for you.